 Deanna grew up on the shores of Great Slave Lake in the Canadian Arctic; her love of science and the environment came naturally.
 With a zoology degree under her belt, she moved to Boston to study whales, rehabilitate injured seals, and teach about ocean conservation.
 She pursued her graduate studies at the University of Alaska and spent a decade as a senior biologist with Fisheries and Oceans Canada (DFO) in Yellowknife, making a difference in the lives of creatures both great and small.

 Deanna’s research on whales and their habitats has taken her all over our big blue planet.
-Off Vancouver Island she’s explored the social lives of sea lions.
-In Nantucket, she’s catalogued the lineages of humpback-whale calves, and in Norway she’s tracked the distribution of orcas and blue whales.
-In the Arctic, she’s satellite-tagged bowhead whales and surveyed the Beaufort Sea by small plane to study their feeding patterns.
+Off Vancouver Island, she’s explored the social lives of sea lions.
+In Nantucket, she’s catalogued the lineages of humpback-whale calves, and in Norway, she’s tracked the distribution of orcas and blue whales.
+In the Arctic, she satellite-tagged bowhead whales and surveyed the Beaufort Sea by small plane to study their feeding patterns.

-Deanna has a splash studying whales and spending time on the ocean, but what she loves most about her career in the Arctic is the access to pristine wilderness and visits to remote places, where the pace of life falls in step with the rhythm of nature.
-In her spare time, Deanna can be found hiking, kayaking, and travelling with her husband, Aaron Spitzer (Adventure Canada historian) and son, Mark “the Shark” (aspiring Adventure Canada staffer).
+Deanna has a splash studying whales and spending time on the ocean, but what she loves most about her career in the Arctic is the access to pristine wilderness and visiting remote places, where the pace of life falls in step with the rhythm of nature.
+In her spare time, Deanna can be found hiking, kayaking, and travelling with her husband, Aaron Spitzer (Adventure Canada expedition team member) and son, Mark “the Shark” (aspiring Adventure Canada team member).